 To understand how to protect sensitive data from getting into the wrong hands, you first must know what counts as sensitive data.

-In this guide, we’ll explore sensitive data in more detail—what you can do to keep your sensitive data where it belongs and as secure as possible.
+In this guide, we’ll explore sensitive data in more detail, and discuss what you can do to keep your sensitive data as secure as possible.

 What Is Sensitive Data Anyway?

 Sensitive data, also known as private data or information, is any information that must be protected and kept inaccessible to the public unless specifically granted permission.